Sonnentierchen/forschungsprojekt/README.md

 # Forschungsprojekt

+This project aims at using the Mask RCNN implementation available at https://github.com/matterport/Mask_RCNN, strip it of its masking functioning and only keep the bounding box detection.
+The application domain is videos filmed inside driving cars but is not limited to it.
+The model pre-trained on the MS Coco dataset is used as the training for masking positvely influences the bounding box detection capability.

 # Setup

 The following is supposed to describe the setup process to be able to run the Mask RCNN network (https://github.com/matterport/Mask_RCNN).